Frequently Asked Questions

-The program gives participants a unique ability to accurately ascertain and develop new opportunities for transatlantic collaboration, with a special emphasis on cross-sectoral collaboration.
+- The program gives participants a unique ability to accurately ascertain and develop new opportunities for transatlantic collaboration, with a special emphasis on cross-sectorial collaboration.

 What is the structure of the Marshall Memorial Fellowship?

-The MMF program consists of 6 months of preparations and 24 days of transatlantic exchange.
-During preparations, GMF introduces fellows to key components of the transatlantic relationship and asks them to identify their objectives for the remainder of the fellowship, to expand their knowledge about regions across the Atlantic, and to secure at least one individual appointment in each community they are assigned to visit, except the final one.
+- The MMF program consists of 6 months of preparations and 24 days of transatlantic exchange.
+During preparations, the German Marshall Fund of the United States (GMF) introduces fellows to key components of the transatlantic relationship and asks them to identify their objectives for the remainder of the fellowship, to expand their knowledge about regions across the Atlantic, and to secure at least one individual appointment in each community they are assigned to visit, except the final one.

-The majority of the program is a group experience, but time is set aside in each community for fellows to conduct their individual appointments.
+- The majority of the program consists of a group experience but time is set aside in each community for fellows to conduct their individual appointments.
 Regular debriefs provide an opportunity for fellows to reflect on their experience together and identify opportunities for transfers of knowledge and best practice.